Strewing is the art of casually yet strategically leaving art and learning invitations out for your kids to discover and explore on their own.

-I also tend to strew with items that the kids can do or use on their own without too much supervision (you can watch out of the corner of your eye) or mess (I wouldn’t consider shaving cream art to be a good contender for strewing, for example).
+We also tend to strew with items that our kids can do or use on their own without too much supervision (you can watch out of the corner of your eye) or mess (we wouldn’t consider shaving cream art to be a good contender for strewing, for example).

 - 10 Invitations to Create to Bring Out Kids’ Natural Creativity